Law enforcement officials hope to add staff as drug crimes increase

-CUMBERLAND — Area law enforcement officials Thursday requested an increase in staffing to battle escalating drug crime in Allegany County.
+CUMBERLAND, Md. — Area law enforcement officials asked county officials for an increase in staffing to battle escalating drug crime in Allegany County.

-State’s Attorney James F. Elliott, Sheriff Craig Robertson and Jon Dudiak, operations supervisor of the county Combined Criminal Investigation Unit, met with the Board of Commissioners at the county office complex.
+State’s Attorney James F. Elliott, Sheriff Craig Robertson and Jon Dudiak, operations supervisor of the county Combined Criminal Investigation Unit, met with the Board of Commissioners at the county office complex on Thursday.

 Robertson warned of the possible return of crystal methamphetamine to the area while crack and fentanyl are already prevalent.
 He is seeking an additional road deputy as well as an investigator to work narcotics and assist C3I.